Where to Find Proofreading Jobs as a New Proofreader

 As someone who has extensively researched where to find proofreading jobs, I’m here to let you know about your options.
 When I began my career as a proofreader, I wanted to know all the places I could encounter proofreading jobs so I could find the ones I was best suited for.

-Proofreading jobs can be found on freelance platforms, job boards, and the websites of editing companies, editorial organizations, and publishing houses.
+Proofreading jobs can be found on freelance platforms and job boards.
+You’ll find them on the websites of editing companies, editorial organizations, and publishing houses too.
 You can also land work by starting an online proofreading business, networking, and cold emailing potential clients.

 Let’s look at the many choices for finding your next proofreading job.
 We’ll discover some of the most popular options for each place mentioned above.